tode-lab/tode-lab.github.io/content/en/achievements/index.md

 <a name="2026"></a>
 ### <u>2026</u> [(Back to List of Years)](#list-of-years)
 #### <u>International Journal Papers</u>
-* Y. Seki, Y. Tanigawa, Y. Hirota, and H. Tode, ''Network-Oriented Metric for Core Pitch Optimization in Bidirectional MultiCore Fiber Network,'' *Journal of Optical Communications and Networking*, vol. 18, no. 5 (accepted).
+* Y. Seki, Y. Tanigawa, Y. Hirota, and H. Tode, ''Network-oriented metric for core pitch optimization in bidirectional multi-core fiber networks,'' *Journal of Optical Communications and Networking*, vol. 18, no. 5, pp. 454--469, May 2026.

 #### <u>International Conference Papers</u>
 * K. Soeda, Y. Tanigawa, and H. Tode, ''Information Acquisition from a Specific Number of Nodes with Designated Attributes in DTN Environments,'' in *Proc.
 2026 IEEE 23rd Consumer Communications & Networking Conference (CCNC)*, pp. 1--2, Jan.
 2026.